Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 • It is recommended to use the mask three times a week, spending 15 minutes on the procedure

-It is also recommended to use brazil nuts for making nourishing mask for hair.
-We heat the oil of the Brazilian fruit in a water bath and apply it to the entire length of the hair, including the roots.
+It is also recommended to use Brazil nuts for making nourishing mask for hair.
+Heat the Brazilian fruit oil in a water bath and apply it to the entire length of the hair, including the roots.
 Next, cover your hair with cellophane and wrap your head with a towel on top.
 The duration of the procedure is one and a half hours.
-It is also helpful to add three drops each of rose, sandalwood, lavender, oregano, clove, and orange to warmed Brazil nut oil.
+It is also useful to add three drops each of rose, sandalwood, lavender, oregano, clove and orange oil to heated Brazil nut oil.

-For hair root strengthening mask mix in equal proportions Brazilian oil with almond and apricot.
+For a mask to strengthen hair roots Mix Brazilian oil with almond and apricot oil in equal proportions.
 Add a couple of drops of rosemary and jojoba oil to this mixture.
-The resulting mixture is rubbed into the scalp, using massaging movements.
+Rub the resulting mixture into the scalp using massaging movements.
 Next, apply the mask along the entire length of the hair.
-After that, wrap your head with a towel.
+After this, wrap your head with a towel.
 After 30-40 minutes, wash off the mask warm water.

 A medicinal bath is wonderfully relaxing.
-To do this, draw a bath with hot water(temperature 36-38 degrees), add 10 drops there essential oil lemon and mint, and 20 ml. brazil nut oil.
-Such a bath has a relaxing effect and will be especially useful before bedtime.
+To do this, draw a bath with hot water(temperature 36-38 degrees), add 10 drops there essential oil lemon and mint, and 20 ml.
+Brazil nut oil.
+This bath has a relaxing effect and will be especially useful before bed.

 Brazil nut oil is recommended to be used to strengthen and enhance nail growth.
-To do this, one drop of this oil is rubbed into the nail plate using massaging movements.
+To do this, rub one drop of this oil into the nail plate using massaging movements.
 The procedure is recommended to be carried out daily before bedtime.

 In cooking

 Brazil nuts are widely used in cooking.
-Eminent chefs around the world use these amazing grains in salads, side dishes, desserts, confectionery and baking.
-The southern nut is added to food raw, roasted, sweetened or salted.
+Famous chefs around the world use these amazing grains in salads, side dishes, desserts, confectionery and baking.
+The southern nut is added to food raw, fried, sweetened or salted.

-To prepare a cupcake with Brazilian grains, you need to prepare the necessary ingredients in advance:
+To prepare a cake with Brazilian grains, you need to prepare the necessary ingredients in advance:

 • pitted prunes - 150 g;